-Centralized Purchasing shall provide efficient procedures for the purchase of supplies, materials, equipment and other property and services, acquire supplies, materials, equipment and other property and services at the lowest possible cost commensurate with quality needed, exercise positive financial control over purchases, and ensure the quality of such purchases.
-Centralized Purchasing shall operate as a division of the Finance Department.
+Centralized purchasing shall provide for efficient procedures for the purchase of supplies, materials, equipment and other property and services; to acquire supplies, materials, equipment and other property and services at the lowest possible cost commensurate with quality needed; to exercise positive financial control over purchases; and to ensure the quality of such purchases.
+Centralized purchasing shall operate as a division of the finance department.

-Purchasing of supplies, services and equipment with an estimated value in the amount of \$30,000 or less; the purchase of supplies, services, construction and equipment for public works improvements and repair projects with an estimated value in the amount of \$30,000 or less; and repairs to existing city equipment with an estimated value in the amount of \$30,000 or less may be made by the Purchasing Manager in the open market.
-General purchases over \$30,000 require formal bidding.

-The purchasing information listed above is consistent with the Purchasing procedures, definitions, and requirements in the City of Pomona's Municipal Code, Section 2-961:1066.

-The City also produces a Purchasing Policy and Procedures Manual for employee use in purchasing efforts.
+- Purchasing of supplies, services and equipment of an estimated value in the amount of \$30,000 or less; the purchase of supplies, services, construction and equipment for public works improvements and repair projects of an estimated value in the amount of \$30,000 or less; and repairs to existing city equipment of an estimated value in the amount of \$30,000 or less may be made by the purchasing manager in the open market.
+General purchases over \$30,000 require formal bidding. - The purchasing information listed above is consistent with the Purchasing procedures, definitions, and requirements in the City of Pomona's Municipal Code Section 2-961:1066. - The City also produces a Purchasing Policy and Procedures manual for employee use in purchasing efforts.